A Study of DB-OTO, an Adeno-Associated Virus (AAV) Based Gene Therapy, in Children/Infants With Hearing Loss Due to Otoferlin Mutations (CHORD)

 Intervention / Treatment

-Experimental: DB-OTO - Dose Escalation
+Experimental: DB-OTO - Unilateral Dose Escalation

-Unilateral intracochlear dosing
+Part A: Unilateral intracochlear dosing

 DB-OTO will be administered as a single intracochlear injection into one ear (Part A).

-• LD Cohort (starting dose)
+• LD Cohort (lower dose)

-• HD Cohort (high dose)
+• HD Cohort (high dose) - not implemented

 DB-OTO will be administered as a single intracochlear injection into both ears (Part B).
 For bilateral injections (Part B), patients will receive DB-OTO in 1 surgical session.